 In the years since, I have taught the Bible to every age group from 5-95, and have gone on missionary journeys to Mexico, Florida, and Canada.
-I am currently preaching from the Acts of the Apostles and the Letter to the Hebrews.
+I am currently preaching from the Acts of the Apostles and the book of Daniel.

 I have a Master of Divinity degree from the Southern Baptist Theological Seminary in Pastoral Ministry, and am pursuing a Doctor of Ministry degree in Biblical Spirituality from the same institution.

-Strong influences on my life, thinking, and ministry include the Puritans, the Dutch Further Reformation, the Welsh Calvinistic Methodists, and the Southern Baptist Theological Seminary.
+Strong influences on my life, thinking, and ministry include the Puritans, the Dutch Nadere Reformatie, the Welsh Calvinistic Methodists, and the Southern Baptist Theological Seminary.
 Individuals who have especially influenced me include Jonathan Edwards, Charles Spurgeon, D. Martyn Lloyd-Jones, Tom Nettles, Don Whitney, Jim Hamilton, James White, Paul Washer, and Voddie Baucham.
 I strongly commends their books, sermons, and ministry to everyone.

-When I am not preaching, preparing to preach, or engaged in some other area of ministry I greatly enjoys spending time with my wife, reading anything I can get my hands on, exercising, and attempting to cultivate a more enjoyable accent.
+When I am not preaching, preparing to preach, or engaged in some other area of ministry I greatly enjoy spending time with my wife, reading anything I can get my hands on, exercising, and attempting to cultivate a more pleasant accent.
 I have been fairly successful at the first three, and have been failing miserably in the fourth.